Resources for Academic Success

-- The Academic Support Centers are designed to supplement classroom instruction and help students practice, sharpen and master essential college skills.
-The Learning Centers include Content Tutoring, Reading, Writing, Math and Study Skills centers.
+The Academic Support Centers are designed to supplement classroom instruction and help students practice, sharpen and master essential college skills.
+The Learning Centers include Content Tutoring, Reading, Writing, Math, Study Skills, English Transitional (ESL), Presentation Practice, and Tutor Volunteer centers.

-- The Academic Support Centers are for everyone.
-Each year, over 8,000 students use 300+ tutors.
+The Academic Support Centers are for everyone.
+Each year, over 22,000 students come to get tutoring from one of 800 paid and 830 volunteer tutors.

 If you have settled on a major, you will find your major's introductory courses in your first-semester success plan or eight-semester graduation plan.
 If you are exploring careers, or if you are looking for an introduction to college life, consider the following options: